MattisLind/SPACEWAR/README.md

 ## Cable connections

+I used 47217-000LF/48254-000LF contact elements and 65043-015LF contact housings.
+The cable is a three pair shieled cable for the Joysticks and the X, Y and Z inputs.
+An extra cable of simpler type was used for the intensify signal in case I ever wanted to use it.

 |  Pin |  Signal   |  Connect to  |
 |------|-----------|--------------|
 |  A   | WRITH THRU L |  NC       |